 - Communicates hostile, derogatory, or negative slights and insults.

 Microaggressions are often a behavioral manifestation of the unconscious biases and prejudices that leak out as microcommunication.

-What is the impact of microaggressions in clinical encounters?
+What is the impact of microaggressions during patient care encounters?

 The US population is becoming more diverse.
 The odds of intercultural doctor-patient interactions are increasing rapidly.
 If you look at direct healthcare workers, ethnic minorities form the majority of the workforce.
 In any clinical encounter, both the clinician and the patient have to adhere to principles of civility and respectful interactions.